Why is it so important to buy home insurance in Beaumont?

 Why aren't termites and infestation covered by my home insurance?

 Insurance policies seldom cover termites and insect damage for the reason that these damages tend to occur with time, and they aren't accidental or sudden.
 They may even be the result of something that is poorly made or has a defect, or infestation can simply occur due to your lack of responsibility as a homeowner.
-General wear and tear, mold, rust, and rot are also not covered for similar reasons.
+General wear and tear, mould, rust, and rot are also not covered for similar reasons.

 If you have any questions, contact one of our local branches.